settipalli/paper-alfred-workflow/README.md

 # Trademark Legal Notice

-All product names, trademarks and registered trademarks are property of their respective owners.
+All product names, logos, icon images, trademarks and registered trademarks are property of their respective owners.
 All company, product and service names used by this plugin are for identification purposes only.
 Use of these names,trademarks and brands does not imply endorsement.